 Rank Fetish.

-The rankings at the end of the November internationals will be the only ones that matter and in December of this year, the draw for the 2027 RWC will take place.
+The rankings at the end of the November internationals will be the only ones that matter, and in December of this year the draw for RWC2027 will take place.
 Which brings us nicely to the 2025 iteration of the Rugby Championship.
 Of course every player and every coach wants to win every test, (unless you’re from Wales, where a one in twenty win ratio is considered acceptable) but for the Wallabies the question must be raised: are you better keeping your powder dry for selected outings over others?
-In other words, should St Joe ‘target’ certain games by resting some players ahead of pivotal clashes in order to lock-in a top #6 spot, or should it just be the best team selected for every match?
-With 32 tests between now & the ’27 RWC kick-off, do we have the luxury of player rotation or player ‘resting’?
+In other words, should St Joe target certain games by resting some players ahead of pivotal clashes in order to lock-in a top 6 spot, or should it just be the best team selected for every match?
+With 32 tests between now and RWC2027 kick-off, do we have the luxury of player rotation or player ‘resting’?

-One things for sure, with our Wallabies currently ranked #6 on 82.08 points, a wafer thin margin of .03 over the #7th placed FISMS on 82.05 and who pantsed us last outing, and we play twice in the RC, wins, all wins, are at an absolute premium (especially against the FISMs) with ‘weighting’ as explained by Eloise last Friday
+One thing’s for sure, with our Wallabies currently ranked #6 on 82.08 points, on a wafer thin margin of .03 over the #7th placed FISMs on 82.05 and who pantsed us last outing and we play twice in the RC, wins, all wins, are at an absolute premium (especially against the FISMs) with weighting as explained by Eloise last Friday.

-I am kinda over hearing how unrelentingly good these SAFFA’s are.
+I am kinda over hearing how unrelentingly good these SAFFAs are.
 Sure as spit they are worthy RWC champions.
-Sure their coach is a cheat innovator.
-Sure they’re big , but so what!
-We have some size to not only match, but maybe lay our own physical footprint on this one.
+Sure, their coach is a cheat innovator.
+Sure they’re big, but so what?
+We have some size to not only match but maybe lay our physical footprint on this one.
 So if not now, when?

-Our lot are in the ancestral lands of the Dutch Dirt Farmers (DDF), for their first two rounds of TRC against the back-to-back undisputed heavyweight champions of world rugby, the Boks.
-Coach Jaco Johan named his side early in the week, with many pundits getting firm in the crotchel area about the ‘master stroke’ from the revered coach.
-One even going so far to call ‘an Alpha move’.
+Our lot are in the ancestral lands of the Dutch Dirt Farmers for their first two rounds of TRC against the back-to-back undisputed heavyweight champions of world rugby, the Boks.
+Coach Jaco Johan named his side early in the week, with many pundits getting firm in the crotch area about the ‘masterstroke’ from the revered coach, one even going so far to call ‘an Alpha move’.
 For me, it’s ‘meh’, they’re not going to win or lose based on an early team release.
 In contrast St Joe last night confirmed our XXIII as well.
-Age division sprinting champion Christy Doran, as well as Eddies best mate Tom Decent, both ran news midweek that JOC was going to get the nod as starting #10 and that proved correct.
-In fact JOC 3.0 is the only change to the starting XV, with de Crispigny replacing Choppa Donaldson on the bench as part of a 6-2 split.
+Age division sprinting champion, Christy Doran, as well as Eddie’s best mate, Tom Decent, both ran news midweek that JOC was going to get the nod as starting #10, and that proved correct.
+In fact JOC 3.0 is the only change to the starting XV, with de Crespigny replacing Choppa Donaldson on the bench as part of a 6-2 split.
 The noticeable omission is Bobby V who is perhaps still recovering from injury or lacks enough match fitness for this one, especially at altitude.

-I like this side and I like Joes thinking.
-There is size, confidence and combinations in place.
-The side is coming off a win, they are battle hardened and will have a spring in their step.
+I like this side and I like Joe’s thinking.
+There’s size, confidence and combinations in place.
+They’re coming off a win, they are battle hardened and will have a spring in their step.
 But does it mean we will win?
 Probably not.
 The reality is the BOKs are spoiled for rugby riches and could name a second XXIII perhaps as strong as the one picked, if not stronger.
-Although a pack containing du Toit, Etzebeth, Marx and Nche is still rather impressive isn’t it.
-Plus the size of their centres and the blinding pace of their wingers.
-They are the complete packages.
-And then there’s the history, the altitude, the consecutive world titles and on and on and on it goes.
-But for me, it just makes our upcoming victory even sweeter and I am bored with all the Super Boer stories.
+Although a pack containing du Toit, Etzebeth, Marx and Nche is still rather impressive.
+Add the size of their centres and the blinding pace of their wingers and they’re the complete packages.
+Then there’s the history, the altitude, the consecutive world titles and on and on and on it goes.
+But for me, it just makes our upcoming victory even sweeter as I’m bored with all the Super Boer stories.
 Although I shuddered when I saw who had the conch for this one.

 Fearless Prediction: Wallabies by 2.
 Now there’s a scoop for you.